Butternut Squash and Carrot Soup

 - Onion – Yellow onion works best for soup, especially as an aromatic.
 It’ll add a bit of sweetness that complements the butternut squash well.

 - Garlic and ginger – Minced garlic and ginger add warm spice notes and depth of flavor to this soup.
-We like to buy the jar of minced garlic and the little tube of minced ginger at the store (usually found in the produce section) to save ourselves the effort of mincing it fresh, but if you want to use fresh go for it!
+We like to buy the jar of minced garlic and the little tube of minced ginger at the store (usually found in the produce section) to save ourselves the effort of mincing it fresh, but if you want to use fresh ginger and garlic cloves, go for it!

 - Ground turmeric – Turmeric adds a nice pop of color and some earthiness to the flavor of this soup.
 We like to add it to the aromatics with a few pinches of salt before stirring in the broth to help the flavors bloom.